-Significant to the bill's limitation provisions described in the preceding paragraph, the bill defines a "technical violation" as a violation of the conditions of a community control sanction imposed for a fifth degree felony, or for a fourth degree felony that is not an offense of violence and is not a sexually oriented offense, and to which neither of the following applies: (1) the violation consists of a new criminal offense that is a felony or that is a misdemeanor other than a minor misdemeanor, and the violation is committed while under the community control sanction, and (2) the violation consists of or includes the offender's articulated or demonstrated refusal to participate in the community control sanction imposed on the offender or any of its conditions, and the refusal demonstrates to the court that the offender has abandoned the objects of the community control sanction or condition.71
+Significant to the bill's limitation provisions described above, the bill defines the following terms:69

+- 1. A "technical violation" is a violation of the conditions of a community control sanction imposed for a fifth degree felony, or for a fourth degree felony that is not an offense of violence and is not a sexually oriented offense, and to which neither of the following applies: (a) the violation consists of a new criminal offense that is a felony or that is a misdemeanor other than a minor misdemeanor, and the violation is committed while under the community control sanction, and (b) the violation consists of or includes the offender's articulated or demonstrated refusal to participate in the community control sanction imposed on the offender or any of its conditions, and the refusal demonstrates to the court that the offender has abandoned the objects of the community control sanction. - "Suspended prison term" means that a prison term was imposed on an offender for an offense and the sentencing court suspends the prison term and places the offender under a community control sanction that the offender serves instead of the suspended prison term.